A snapshot overview of schools in Bahrain that are considered (although not necessarily chosen) by English-speaking expat parents.

-Part of the SABIS network, now educating over 70,000 students in 20 countries on five continents.
+Part of the SABIS network, originally founded in 1886 in the Lebanon and now educating over 70,000 students in 20 countries on five continents.
 Purpose-built on Amwaj Island and opened in 2006 (originally only up to grade 8) but now including a high school.
 Parents tend to worry about the transferability to other schools outside the SABIS network but the school asserts that their students gain entry to top-class universities around the world.

 Lycee Francais MLF de Bahrein

-National Curriculum for England/Australia and New Zealand curricula additions; ages 2-11; co-ed; day; independent; privately owned; 400 pupils
+National Curriculum for England/Australia and New Zealand curricula additions; ages 2-11; co-ed; day; independent; privately owned; 400 students

 Naseem International School (NIS)